CarterG2099/startup/notes.md

       - SOA (Start of Authority) Record: Provides contact information about the owner of this domain name.
       - NS (Name Server) Record: Contains the names of the authoritative name servers that authorize you to place DNS records in this DNS server.
 - **TLD**: Top-Level Domain: Organize and group sites (.click)
+    - The possible list of TLDs is controlled by ICANN, one of the governing boards of the internet.
+    - Root domain: byu.edu google.com startup.click
+    - whois [root domain]: Gives info about root domain
 ## Caddy
 - Caddy is a web service that listens for incoming HTTP requests.
 Caddy then either serves up the requested static files or routes the request to another web service
 - **Gateway/Reverse Proxy:** Ability to route requests and allows you to expose multiple web services (i.e. your project services) as a single external web service